ppy/osu-wiki/wiki/Tournaments/TWC/2017/en.md

 4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
 5. Each captain must use "!roll" once in #multiplayer.
   - The winner of the !roll starts picking the first beatmap of the match.
-  - The loser of the !roll starts banning two beatmaps.
+  - The loser of the !roll starts banning.

 6. Captains may pick freely from any bracket.
   - In case of a tie, the tiebreaker map must be played.